exseivier/not-alike-3.0.0/README.md

-# WARNING!
-THIS VERSION USES biostr python module EXTERNALLY.
-It is needed to dwonload the biostr python module from this github repository and install it.
+# WARNING!!!
+New version 3.2.45.
+Code was refactored and biostr module is implemented inside the not-alike3 package.

 # Not-Alike pipeline: application in molecular diagnostics for pathogen microorganism detection